CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

   :width: 400
   :alt: Relative flux error

-  Figure 2.
   Relative flux difference of sources in the NVSS catalogue and sources measured in an aperitif mosaic of ObsID 200102012 as a function of the flux of the sources in the NVSS catalogue

 This is described in "Characterization of the primary beams" and yields a current estimate of the flux scale of Apertif as compared to NVSS.
 From this comparison the Apertif fluxes are on average 9% higher than those of NVSS, accounting for a nominal spectral index of the sources of -0.7.